bayesNMF: Fast Bayesian Poisson NMF with Automatically Learned Rank Applied to Mutational Signatures: Discussion

 \section{Discussion}

-In this paper, we introduced bayesNMF, a novel computationally efficient Gibbs sampler for Bayesian Poisson NMF and an automatic rank-learning approach.
-Through simulation studies and a large-scale data analysis, we demonstrated that bayesNMF achieves comparable accuracy and uncertainty quantification to standard Bayesian Poisson NMF at a fraction of the computational cost.
+We introduced bayesNMF, a MH-within-Gibbs sampler for Bayesian Poisson NMF with automatic rank-learning.
+The method is built on two primary innovations: an efficient MH-within-Gibbs sampling strategy to avoid Poisson augmentation, and a BIC-based sparsity prior that enables rank to be learned accurately within a single Bayesian formulation.
+Simulation studies and a large-scale data analysis demonstrate that bayesNMF achieves comparable accuracy and uncertainty quantification to standard Bayesian Poisson NMF at a fraction of the computational cost.
 All methods are available in an open-source R software package on GitHub at \href{https://github.com/jennalandy/bayesNMF}{jennalandy/bayesNMF}.

-The Metropolis-Hastings steps are the key to bayesNMF's computational efficiency.
-In future work, these updates could easily be used in conjunction with other approaches, including compressive NMF \citep{zito2024compressive} or multistudy NMF \citep{grabski2023bayesian}.
-This concept of model-paired proposals may also be generalizable to other hierarchical count models that rely on Poisson augmentation, for example Poisson regression with random effects.
+The MH steps with our high-overlap proposals are the key to bayesNMF's computational efficiency.
+In future work, these updates could be used in conjunction with other approaches such as compressive NMF \citep{zito2024compressive} or multistudy NMF \citep{grabski2025bayesian}.
+Additionally, our model-paired proposals may be generalizable to other hierarchical count models that rely on Poisson augmentation, like Poisson regression with random effects.

 We recognize a potential limitation of our assumption that each estimated signature must be assigned to a unique reference signature.
-In some cases, precision reported in Figure \ref{fig:learn-rank-res} could be higher if multiple estimated signatures were allowed to map to the same reference.
-Similarly, some SignatureAnalyzer-estimated signatures in the PCAWG analysis that show cosine similarity to their assigned references (Appendix Figure~\ref{supp_fig:pcawg_res}) may have achieved higher similarity if duplicate assignments were permitted.
-This is only a limitation of our downstream analysis and visualization tools, not of the models themselves.
+In some cases, the precision reported in Figure \ref{fig:learn-rank-res} could be higher if multiple estimated signatures were allowed to map to the same reference.
+Similarly, some SignatureAnalyzer-estimated signatures in the PCAWG analysis (Appendix Figure~D.2) may have achieved higher similarity to their assigned references if duplicate assignments were permitted.
+However, this is only a limitation of our downstream analysis and visualization tools, not of the models themselves.

 In summary, bayesNMF offers a powerful toolbox for exploring complex mutational landscapes, especially with its ability to report posterior uncertainty while learning rank as part of the Bayesian model.
-The open source R software package encourages usability of these methods and reproducibility of our results.
-As cancer genomics databases expand, bayesNMF's efficiency and flexibility make it well suited to drive further research.
+The open source R software package facilitates the usability of these methods and the reproducibility of our results.
+As cancer genomic databases expand, bayesNMF's efficiency and flexibility make it well-suited to drive further research.